bmlanguage/bml/documentation.md

     *   **General Pointer:** `DataType^` (unchecked pointer, use with caution).
         *   Provides direct access to memory using a raw address.
         *   **Use Cases:**
-            *   `DataType^` should be used only when specific memory manipulation is required and there are no safer alternatives.
-            *   When interfacing with hardware that requires explicit memory addresses or when working with existing low-level data structures.
+            *   `DataType^` should be used only when specific low-level memory manipulation is required, when interfacing with hardware or low-level data structures, or when interfacing with legacy code.
+Safer pointer types should be preferred when possible.
-            *   When it is required to circumvent the compiler safety mechanisms and handle low-level memory accesses, such as when accessing hardware directly.
-            *   It is recommended to use other pointer qualifiers when possible.
-            *   When interfacing with legacy code that is already using raw pointers.
         *   **Caution:** There are no automatic runtime bounds checks or type checks.
 It is not implicitly convertible to other pointer types.
 The type signature must match.
 The user should explicitly convert a `DataType^` pointer to `genericAddress`, `dataAddress` or `codeAddress` if needed, using the `cast` operator.
         *   Pointer arithmetic is allowed, but it's unsafe; the developer is responsible for not overstepping boundaries, otherwise, undefined behavior will occur.
         *   General pointers can be null; if a null pointer is dereferenced, the behavior is undefined.
 It is highly recommended to use `!`, `@`, or `+` capability qualifiers whenever a pointer can never be null.
 The compiler will provide warnings about a potential null dereference if the user attempts to access the pointer without checking for null.
         *   **Default Value:** The default value for general pointers is null.
         *   Example: `uint32^ rawPointer;`, `char8^ buffer;`, `uint32+ ptr = &myValue;`
         *   **Capability-Based Pointer Types:** `DataType +`, `DataType -`, `DataType @regionName`, `DataType !`, `DataType scoped`, `DataType tracked`.
-            *   `+`: A pointer that cannot be null and it can read/write to the memory location unless region restrictions apply, the equivalent to `DataType^ nonnull`.
-The compiler guarantees that a pointer with a `+` type qualifier will never be null.
-If you assign a null value to a pointer with a + qualifier, a compilation error will be generated.
+            *   `+`: A non-null pointer that can read/write to the memory location unless region restrictions apply, equivalent to `DataType^ nonnull`.
+The compiler guarantees that a pointer with a `+` type qualifier will never be null; assigning a null value to such a pointer results in a compile-time error.
             *   `-`: A pointer that can be null, and it can read/write to the memory location unless region restrictions apply, the equivalent to `DataType^`.
 If this pointer is dereferenced without checking if the pointer is null, the compiler may generate a warning.
             *   `@regionName`: A pointer associated with a specific data region, enabling region-based memory management and access controls enforced at compile-time.
 Accessing memory outside the specified region will result in a compile-time error.
 The `regionName` must be defined as a `dataRegion` (or `rodataRegion`, or `stackRegion`, or `peripheralRegion`, or `moduleDataRegion`).
 Pointers with the `@region` modifier can only access the specified memory region.
 The compiler may generate a compile-time error if the pointer attempts to access memory outside of the region where it is defined. `dataRegion` declarations do not directly grant access to the data to other memory regions.
 To transfer data across regions, a CAM will have to explicitly read from one region and write to another region, using memory copy functions or by transferring using memory mapped peripherals.
 CAMs can also define their own memory regions using the `CAMDataRegion` specifier.
 This data region has the same scope as the CAM, and can be used to perform calculations, store intermediate results, or implement other internal logic within a given CAM.
 CAM data regions can also be used to store CAM configurations, parameters or other persistent state for that CAM.
             *   `!`: A pointer that cannot be null and can only read from the memory location; write operations are not allowed.
 If a write operation is performed, it will result in a compile-time error.
 The compiler guarantees that the pointer will never be null and that no write operation will be performed using this pointer.
 The memory that it points to can change if the underlying memory region is mapped to a volatile or external device.
            *  `scoped`: A pointer that's valid only within its lexical scope.
 The compiler prevents the pointer from escaping the scope ensuring that it cannot be dangling.
-This mechanism is mostly implemented at compile time.
-The compiler will generate errors if the pointer escapes the lexical scope.
-The runtime behavior depends on the compiler flags.
-For increased runtime safety the compiler can generate code to trap or invoke a runtime error handler if a scoped pointer is accessed after its scope has finished (e.g. by using guard pages or similar techniques).
+This mechanism is mostly implemented at compile time but may include optional runtime checks based on compiler flags.
+The `scoped` keyword is optional for local variables when the compiler can statically infer their scope.
 Scoped pointers cannot be null.
             *   `tracked`: A pointer that is tracked by the compiler during runtime.
 Every access to the tracked pointer incurs a runtime check to prevent dangling pointers.
 The implementation is target-specific but can be done by using metadata to store the scope of the tracked pointer and checking for that metadata in every access.
 If the `boundsCheckRefinement` is enabled, the runtime check may be optimized by using refinement types with more specific constraints.
 Tracked pointers are initialized with a default null address value.
 The runtime checks will catch dangling pointers.
 The metadata associated with `tracked` pointers is stored in a separate memory region and is managed by the runtime environment, often using a hashmap to store the information of a tracked pointer, which can be implemented using software or a hardware accelerator if available.
 Every access to a tracked pointer will incur an overhead as the runtime must perform the validity checks.
 When a tracked pointer is used, the runtime performs the following checks: Check if the pointer is valid (not null and allocated) and if the memory access is within the boundaries of the valid region.
 These checks may be optimized by using specific hardware support, but there is always some overhead when using tracked pointers.
 When `boundsCheckRefinement` is enabled, the compiler can use refinement types to specify extra constraints that limit the range of a tracked pointer and if the compiler can statically prove the pointer access is valid, the runtime checks can be skipped.
 The runtime checks for tracked pointers do not include any protection against data races.
 The user is responsible for protecting the data using the concurrency primitives.
             *   Example: `uint32+ sensorDataPtr = &mySensorData;`, `rawbyte- transmitBuffer;` , `uint32@MyRegion regionPtr;`, `uint32! configPtr = &myConfig;` , `uint8 localPtr = &someArray;` (implicit scope), `uint16 tracked sensorDataPtr = &someValue;`
     *   **Tuple Types:** `tuple<DataType1, DataType2, ...>`.